filbert11/Hotel-Booking-Cancellation-Customer-Segmentation/README.md

 ## Exploratory Data Analysis (EDA)
 There are 10 category of rooms, there are too many categories.
 Thus, we narrow down the rooms into 3 categories: Budget, Economy and Premium.
-Room A and P are categorised as budget as the median cost is much lower.
+<br> Room A and P are categorised as budget as the median cost is much lower.
-Room D, E, B and F are categorised together as Economy as there is big jump of price to room L.
+<br> Room D, E, B and F are categorised together as Economy as there is big jump of price to room L.
-Room G, C and H are categorised as Premium.
+<br> Room G, C and H are categorised as Premium.
-Based on the new room price category, most customers book premium rooms for the resort hotel.
+<br> Based on the new room price category, most customers book premium rooms for the resort hotel.
 ![RoomPrice](https://github.com/filbert11/Hotel-Booking-Cancellation-Customer-Segmentation/blob/main/plot/RoomPrice.jpeg)

 Each booking comes with a meal option.
 Most customers have opted for BB (Breakfast and Bed) booking.